 1. What Is Benzisothiazolinone?

-Benzisothiazolinone is an antimicrobial and preservative chemical used in a wide variety of applications, such as cleaning and building products.
+Benzisothiazolinone is an preservative chemical used in a wide variety of applications, such as cleaning and building products.
 It is a preservative, but Benzisothiazolinone is also a disinfectant used in the film, fiber, leather, masonry, metalworking, and embalming industries.
 However, it is also found in liquid hand soap and sunscreen.
 It dissolves in water and is used in water-based solutions, such as pastes, paints, and oils.

 2. What Is Benzisothiazolinone Made of?